Trapping: Deadfall traps

 A deadfall is a heavy rock or log that is tilted at an angle and held up with sections of branches, with one of them serving as a trigger.
 When the animal moves the trigger, which may have bait on or near it, the rock or log falls, crushing the animal.

-The figure-four deadfall is a popular and simple trap constructed from materials found in the bush (three sticks with notches cut into them, plus a heavy rock or other heavy object).
+The figure '4' trap consists of three sticks oriented into the shape of the numeral 4.
+One stick holds a relatively large weight.
+Some bait is fastened to the trigger stick.
+When an animal disturbs the bait the trap is sprung.

+The trap is effectively a lever.
+One of the sticks is the fulcrum (the upright portion of the numeral), one is the beam (the diagonal portion of the symbol 4), and the "trigger stick" (the horizontal bar) is, ultimately, the effort.
+One end of the beam holds up the rock.
+This is the load.
+The effort is applied to the other end of the diagonal stick.
+This makes it a Class 1 lever.
+The section of the beam on the rock end is much shorter than the trigger end.
+The effort is supplied by the friction of the two pieces of wood on the other side of the trap.
+The effort gains its strength from the notched union it shares with the upright stick that is also the fulcrum.
+A flat portion of the trigger stick is placed into a square surface on the fulcrum stick to hold the system together.

 Also popular, and easier to set, is the Paiute deadfall, consisting of three long sticks, plus a much shorter stick, along with a cord or fiber material taken from the bush to interconnect the much shorter stick (sometimes called catch stick or trigger stick) with one of the longer sticks, plus a rock or other heavy object.

 Snares

 Snares are anchored cable or wire nooses set to catch wild animals such as squirrels and rabbits.
 In the US, they are most commonly used for capture and control of surplus furbearers and especially for food collection.
 They are also widely used by subsistence and commercial hunters for bushmeat consumption and trade in African forest regions and in Cambodia.